 Now may be a particularly good time to emphasize the connection between financial and mental health wellness to your workforce.
 According to SoFi’s survey data, 84% of employees believe their company should be responsible for their financial well-being, but only 55% feel their company is concerned about their financial wellness.
 What’s more, 86% said these benefits impact their desire to stay with their employer.

 Offer a Choice of Flexible Financial-Contribution Programs

 Personalized benefits that are relevant to individuals’ situations can be especially helpful in reducing the financial stress employees are feeling right now.
-The pandemic has highlighted the need for short-term, goal-oriented savings.
 Depending on an employee’s personal situation, payroll deduction emergency savings accounts, student loan repayment programs, and/or debt management tools may be tailor-made tools that can help them handle the financial stressors that may be contributing to depression, anxiety, and other mental illness.

 This is a good time to take inventory and see what solutions might be missing from your financial well-being benefits.
 Questions to consider include: